 Click the delete button to delete the person record.
 A dialog box will appear asking to confirm the delete.
 If you confirm, the person record and any associated records (e.g. worker record) will be deleted.
 Use carefully

+Events

+For each Person record in Machete, it is possible to store information about various events related to that person.
+This information is organized in the form of Event records, which are accessed from the Person page.